Shale Companies In Turmoil As Newer Wells "Drink Their Milkshake"

 The company's market value has fallen about 75% to $800 million since the end of 2016.
 Goal achieved?

-Incidentally, we firstreported that shale companies may be facing "catastrophic failure ahead" back in October of 2018.
+Incidentally, we first reported that shale companies may be facing "catastrophic failure ahead" back in October of 2018.
 Days before that report, we said that shale companies had a "glaring problem".
 We concluded that the glaring problem with 2018's poor financial results was that 2018 was supposed to be the year that the shale industry finally turned a corner.

 Earlier in 2018, the International Energy Agency had painted a rosy portrait of U.S. shale, arguing in a report that “higher prices and operational improvements are putting the US shale sector on track to achieve positive free cash flow in 2018 for the first time ever.”

-Now, it all appearst to have been a "pipe" - or rather "milkshake" - dream.
+Now, it all appears to have been a "pipe" - or rather "milkshake" - dream.